apache/ignite/README.md

 ## Redis
-Ingite can also be used as a distributed redis server.
+Ignite can also be used as a distributed redis server.
 To execute below script, run an Ignite instance with 'redis-ignite-internal-cache-0' cache specified and configured.
     ```
     import redis